Ahmed ou el Kadhi: Founding of the Kingdom of Kuku

 Around 1515, Ahmed ou El Kadhi established the Kingdom of Kuku with its capital at Kuku, a fortified city of approximately 15,000 inhabitants.
 Under his leadership, the kingdom extended its influence from the Atlas Mountains to Algiers, encompassing much of Western Kabylia.

 Rule over Algiers

 In 1520, Ahmed led an expedition against the Regency of Algiers, then under Ottoman influence and controlled by Hayreddin Barbarossa.
 With support from the Hafsids of Tunis, he captured Algiers and ruled it until 1527, when Hayreddin reclaimed control.

 Death

-Ahmed ou El Kadhi died in 1527 in Thénia, Kabylie, within the Kingdom of Kuku after a brutal battle agaisnt Hayreddin Barbarossa when Hayreddin was launching an expedition to reclaim Algiers His death marked the end of his direct influence over the region.
+Ahmed ou El Kadhi died in 1527 in Thénia, Kabylie, within the Kingdom of Kuku after a brutal battle against Hayreddin Barbarossa when Hayreddin was launching an expedition to reclaim Algiers His death marked the end of his direct influence over the region.

 Legacy

 Ahmed ou El Kadhi is remembered as a pivotal figure in Kabyle and North African history.
 He established an independent Berber kingdom, demonstrating political and military acumen in resisting Ottoman encroachment.
 His brief control of Algiers illustrates his ambition and influence during a turbulent period in the Maghreb.